G-Node/python-odml/doc/tutorial.rst

 You can change the attributes of a in the Sections window selected section in the Attributes window.

 - Select the attribute you want to change, click on its 'Value' cell, change it and press 'Enter'.
-- In our intro_example.odml we changed the attribute 'type' to "setup"
-- In our intro_example.odml we changed the attribute 'definition' to "Description of the used experimental setup."
+- In our intro_example.odml we changed the attribute 'type' to "setup" and the attribute 'definition' to "Description of the used experimental setup."

 ... using Python
 ****************